Sanket241/PropertyEstate/README.md

 ## Contributing

-Contributions are welcome!
+Contributions are welcome❤️!
 Please fork the repository and create a pull request with your changes.